 The home inspector looks at the exterior of the windows and their flashing and trim, to find weather damage problems that most often go unnoticed in everyday use.

-The home inspector looks at eaves, rakes, soffits, fascia boards and other features, to detect patent or potential problems.
+The home inspector looks at eaves, rakes, soffits, fascia boards and other features, to detect obvious, hidden, or potential problems.

 The home inspector looks at doors and their frames and trim, as well as flashings, thresholds and hardware.

-The home inspector looks at all outdoor appurtenances and amenities, including walkways and steps for safe ingress and egress.
+The home inspector looks at all outdoor porches, patios, appurtenances and other amenities, including walkways and steps for safe ingress and egress.

 The home inspector looks at trees, shrubs, plants and drainage, to see how they interact with the home and its function.